MisterCoffey/MisterCoffey.github.io/_posts/2017-02-08-BillboardProject.md

 There were of course exceptions to this rule.

 Santana's 'Maria, Maria' entered the charts at No. 15, making it an outlier in terms of its initial chart position.
-Surprising perhaps, but consider at that point, Santana was a Woodstock legend with roughly 30 years of recording experience.
+Surprising perhaps, but consider at this point, Santana was a Woodstock legend with roughly 30 years of recording experience.

 ![heatmap](../images/Project2Billboard/woodstock.png)

-Still, was there anything different about 'Maria, Maria' when compared to other songs?
+Was there anything else different about 'Maria, Maria' when compared to other hit songs in 2000?

 Indeed.
-'Maria, Maria' was longer than the average hit song in 2000; it was over 15 seconds longer to be precise.
-Moreover, 'Maria, Maria' was longer than over 50 percent of all songs that charted in year 2000.
+'Maria, Maria' was longer than the average hit; it was over 15 seconds longer to be precise.
+In fact, 'Maria, Maria' was longer than over 50 percent of all songs that charted in year 2000.

 ![heatmap](../images/Project2Billboard/MariaMariavMean.png)